gtvj/linux/README.md

 * In Ubuntu 'Appearance' settings set:
     * Set 'Launcher icon size' smaller (28 is good)
     * 'Auto-hide the Launcher' with 'Reveal sensitivity' to highest setting
+* Terminal:
+    * Within Terminal Preferences change the current Profile to:
+	* Uncheck 'Use colours from system theme'
+	* Select the 'Grey on black' built-in scheme
+	* Under 'Palette' choose the XTerm built-in scheme

 ## Keyboard shortcuts